TommasoGhilardi/DevStart/source/Psychopy.rst

     for _ in range(60):
         fixation.draw()
         win.flip()
-    win.flip() # we reflip at the end to clean the window
+    win.flip() # we re-flip at the end to clean the window

 Now we have shown the fixation for 1 second and then it disappeared.
 Nice!!
 However you probably have already figured out that what we have done was unnecessary.
-If we want to present a static stimuli for 1s we we could have just draw it, flip the window and then wait for 1s.
+If we want to present a static stimulus for 1s we could have just drawn it, flip the window and then wait for 1s.
 But now you have an idea on how to show animated stimuli or even videos!!! **AMAZING!!!**.

 Now let’s try to show the fixation for 1s by just waiting.